duvall3/rat-pac/user/root_macros/ReferenceMatching.md

   -- `REFDATA=$DETECTOR/REF`
   -- `TESTDATA=$REFDATA/TEST`
   -- *Note: Placing `$TESTDATA` directly inside `$REFDATA` is recommended*
 - You are using a cluster or large server with at least 64 cores.
-If not, you will need to adjust the arguments of `angle_multibatch.sh` (run it without arguments for details).
+If not, you will need to adjust the arguments of `angle_multibatch.sh` (run `angle_multibatch -h` for details).

 **Summary**